Skip to content

 It may seem counterintuitive, but cities need to lead the charge on protecting ecosystems.
 As Strickland says:

-Cities are seen as the culprits in biodiversity laws, but we can be, and should be, at the forefront.
+Cities are seen as the culprits in biodiversity loss, but we can be, and should be, at the forefront.
 The UN is actually recognizing this now: that cities have to play a role.
 Because they are the main way that people engage with nature (with most people being in urban centres).
 Many cities like Toronto are biodiversity hot spots.

 Listen to the episode to hear how cities can play a role in ecosystem restoration.